How To Buy A Second Home With No Or Low Down Payment

 As mentioned, you must meet specific DTI requirements in order to qualify for a mortgage for a second home.
 DTI refers to the amount of debt you hold versus the amount of money you make.
 You add up your monthly debts and divide it by the amount you bring home.

-Most lenders require a DTI of 43% or less to get approved for a second mortgage.
+We recommend a DTI of 43% or less to give yourself the best chance to get approved for a second mortgage.

 Strategies For Buying A Second Home Without A Down Payment

 Despite stricter lender requirements, you can see how to buy a second home with no money down.
 Take a look at a few options through a few types of government-backed loans.

 Government-backed loans offer no and low down payment options.
 However, you cannot use a government-backed loan for a second home.
-If you want to use this strategy, you must make your planned second home your primary home.
+Where this gets interesting is if you're looking to move and want to hold onto your current home as an investment property or second home.

 Learn more about the types of government-backed loans you can tap into, including USDA, VA and FHA loans.

 You can get a United States Department of Agriculture (USDA) loan with 0% down payment if you meet eligibility requirements and the property you plan to buy exists in a USDA-eligible tract of land.
 These locations primarily exist in rural areas.
 However, you could potentially find a USDA loan in some suburban areas as well.
 It’s important to note that Rocket Mortgage® does not offer USDA loans.

 A few requirements you must meet to qualify for a USDA loan: